 Sweeten Creek Road Improvements: Eminent Domain

-The North Carolina Department of Transportation (NCDOT) will spend nearly $50 million on Sweeten Creek road improvements in Asheville.
+The North Carolina Department of Transportation (NCDOT) will spend more than $50 million on Sweeten Creek road improvements in Asheville.
 The project, which is expected to begin in 2023, is known as Project U-2801A and will widen Sweeten Creek Road (US-25A) from two lanes to four lanes from Hendersonville Rd.
 (US-25) to Rock Hill Rd. in Asheville.

 IMPORTANT: The government will be taking property as part of the Sweeten Creek road widening project.
 If your property is being taken as part of the Sweeten Creek road improvement project, it is recommended that you speak with an NC eminent domain lawyer today in order to seek maximum compensation.